 Read: How to Migrate from Drupal to WordPress

-Drupal has a significant number of modules (the equivalent of plugins), but they are more focused on offering solutions for complex and enterprise-level requirements.
+Drupal has a large number of modules (the equivalent of plugins), but they are more focused on addressing complex, enterprise-level requirements.

 Drupal’s module library does offer modules for various functionalities.
 However, they might not be as user-friendly as WordPress.
-Plus, some modules may require more technical expertise for web sites implementation.
+Plus, some modules may require more technical expertise for website implementation.

 The official WordPress plugin repository offers a massive collection of free plugins covering virtually every imaginable functionality.
 From SEO optimization and security enhancements to eCommerce solutions, users can easily find & install WordPress plugins on their websites.